kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 Lazy refers to lazy evaluation.
 A system that uses lazy evaluation doesn't evaluate an expression until the value is needed.
 Haskell is lazy by default.
-Ruby is not.
-And so it takes additional effort to implement Lazy evaluation in Ruby.
+Ruby is not, so it takes additional effort to implement Lazy evaluation in Ruby.

 The key to laziness in Ruby is the Enumerators.
 Different from the Enumerable